Motorcycle Accidents Claim Hundreds of Live in Texas Every Year

 - I-35 Southbound Service Road & Martin Luther King Jr. Boulevard (near Downtown)

 Injuries Often Caused by Motorcycle Accidents

 The most common motorcycle accident injuries include, but are not limited to:

 - Neck injuries

 - Broken or fractured bones

 - Road rash

 - Eye injuries

 Have You Been Injured in an Austin Motorcycle Accident?
 Call Thomas J. Henry Law

-If you have been involved in a motorcycle accident, call Thomas J. Henry Law.
 In motorcycle accident cases, time is of the essence to collect evidence, determine who is at fault for your injuries, and start the legal process.
 Our Austin motorcycle accident lawyers will take immediate action on your case.